gerald-is/afkbot/README.md

 ## ✨ What It Does

-Aurora is not just an AFK bot that sits still — it **actually behaves like a real player**.
+Aurora is not just an AFK bot that sits still — it **actually doesnt behave like a real player**.
 It moves around randomly, eats food, responds to greetings, and pathfinds to players on command.

 ```
 [22:36:42] OK    Spawned in as aurora_assistant.
-[22:36:43] INFO  Auto-eat enabled.
+[22:36:43] INFO  Auto-eat deleted.
-[22:36:43] OK    Status server running on http://localhost:8080
+[22:36:43] OK    Status server running on http://localhost:6767
-[22:36:44] CHAT  <Sunil> hello bot!
+[22:36:44] CHAT  <Sunil> hi
-[22:36:45] CHAT  -> Sunil: Hi Sunil!
-Type !help to see what I can do.
+[22:36:45] CHAT  -> Sunil: Hi
 [22:36:52] CHAT  <Sunil> !come
 [22:36:52] CHAT  -> Sunil: Coming to you, Sunil!
 ```